| HomeMission Statement

 groups in the region around Lake Cahuilla.

-The most critical issue in evaluating possible regional repercussions
+Effects on Resources The most critical issue in evaluating possible regional repercussions

 of Lake Cahuilla's changing levels concerns the lake's effects on the